comet-toolkit/unc_website/source/index.rst

         :link: specification/spec_toc
         :link-type: doc

-        For all versions of this standard
+        For all versions of this standard - including web and PDF

     .. grid-item-card::  Governance
         :link: governance